Do you have a Pack hike planned for this spring? If not, now is the time.

 Consider the hike length.
 For a pack hike, that your Tiger Cubs and Wolves will not have as much endurance as older Scouts.
 We generally stay in the 1 1/2 mile range for a pack hike.
 When I am going just with Webelos I plan a longer hike.

 Be prepared.
 Get a trail map (or area map for an urban hike) beforehand.
 Know where the nearest emergency facilities are.
 Bring a small first aid kit with you.
 And send out a list of Outdoor Essentials for Cub Scouts to all of the families beforehand.
-Send them a copy of Hiking Belt Loop and Pin Requirements also, in case they are interested in earning it on the hike.
 Also, remind the parents that Cub Scouting is a family program and parents should accompany the Cub Scouts on the hike.
 Plan for a brief gathering at the trailhead to go over things like Hiking Safety (Frontcountry) and Leave No Trace Frontcountry Guidelines .

 While on the hike, remember it is not a race from start to finish.
 Allow plenty of time for breaks or to stop and look and interesting things along the way.
-Do a Outdoor Scavenger Hunt.
-The MISS Show podcast did a great show on adding variety to your hikes if you need more ideas.
+Do an Outdoor Scavenger Hunt or try some other Hiking Activities along the way.